anavlasyllor/random-video/README.md

 python manage.py runserver
 ```
 ### api key
-> create the **apikey.txt** file in the project directory and paste the api key there
+> create the **apikey.txt** file in the project directory and paste the youtube data api key there